yuzhou2/swagger-doclet/README.md

 	<tr><td>@paramsNameValue</td><td>Defines custom names for one or more of the parameters of an operation.
 This uses a format of space separated name and value pairs e.g.  param1Name param1CustomName param2Name param2CustomName.
 NOTE: The values for the name of the parameter in this CSV must be the raw name in the method signature/bean param field not the name as derived via an annotation or javadoc tag.</td><td>operations</td><td>@overrideParamsName</td></tr>

 	<tr><td>@resourcePath</td><td>This sets the path for resources in the resource listing e.g. the service.json file.
-You should put this tag on either the resource class, if using a single resource class per api resource, or one of the operation methods of each resource, if you have endpoints from multiple resources in the same class file.</td><td>operations, resource classes</td><td>@resource,@parentEndpointName</td></tr>
+You should put this tag on either a) the resource class if using a single resource class per api resource, or b) one of the operation methods of each resource if you have endpoints from multiple resources in the same class file.
+NOTE if you have resource classes with empty paths or a path that is / then by default these classes will be give the resource path of /root, if you put @resourcePath on the class this will be used instead of /root.
+You can also use the doclet parameter -resourcePath to customize the resource path for root resources.</td><td>operations, resource classes</td><td>@resource,@parentEndpointName</td></tr>

 	<tr><td>@resourceDescription</td><td>This sets the description for an operation in the resource listing e.g. the service.json file.
 You should put this tag on either the resource class, if using a single resource class per api resource, or one of the operation methods of each resource, if you have endpoints from multiple resources in the same class file.</td><td>operations, resource classes</td><td></td></tr>